 The next page will cover the “Redruth Mining District” thus partnering this page “The Camborne Mining District”, combined they produce The Central Mining District.

 There will be frequent additions to this page as I reprint more material.

-An image looking across part of the “Central Mining District”.
-In the foreground Dolcoath, to the right Cooks Kitchen to the left South Crofty Mine.
+Camborne Mining District 1: This first image is looking across part of the “Central Mining District”.
+In the foreground Dolcoath Mine, to the right Cooks Kitchen to the left South Crofty Mine.
 This was taken in 1999.